-- 8.4.
+8.4.
 Internal assessment includes the ongoing monitoring of the performance of internal audit activity.
 A suite of Key Performance Indicators (KPIs) is in place to measure aspects of the service provided; the results are shown in the table below.
 Part of the day-to-day work of the Chief Internal Auditor includes supervision and file review of all audit assignments completed.
-In addition, Internal Audit produce a mid-year report for the Monitoring and Audit Committee on progress made against the approved plan. - 8.5.
-Internal assessment also includes a periodic self-assessment which is completed by the Chief Internal Auditor.
-The "Checklist for Assessing Conformance with the PSIAS and the Local Government Application Note" produced by CIPFA was used for the self-assessment.
-This provides a very detailed examination of the service and assesses conformance with the PSIAS.
-A self-assessment was completed in December 2019 which resulted in an action plan to address two minor issues which have now been completed. - 8.6.
-The quality of the service provided by Internal Audit is measured via the issue of customer satisfaction surveys following completion of each audit.
-The results of these surveys feed into reviews of working practices and the annual staff appraisal process. - 8.7.
-A further indicator of the quality of internal audit reporting is the number of recommendations made within audit reports that are accepted by the client.
-During 2021/22 a total of 78 recommendations were made by Internal Audit and all were accepted by the clients.
+In addition, Internal Audit produce a mid-year report for the Monitoring and Audit Committee on progress made against the approved plan.

 Indicator Measure.
 Target.
 Achieved.
 Quality.
 Customer surveys.
 Return rate for customer surveys.
-90%.
-58%.
 Percentage of surveys with a score of 8 or more.
 90%.
-93%.
-Recommendations accepted.
+90%.
+60% 100% Recommendations accepted.
 Percentage of recommendations accepted by the client.
 90%.
-100%.
-Efficiency.
+99% Efficiency.
 Issue of draft report.
 Percentage of draft reports issued within 10 days of fieldwork completion.
 90%.
-94%.
-Issue of final report.
+96% Issue of final report.
 Percentage of final reports issued within 5 days of final comments received.
 90%.
-94%.
-Delivery.
+96% Delivery.
 Delivery of plan.
-Percentage of audits in the plan completed in year.
+Percentage of audits completed in year compared to plan.
 90%.
-84%.
-Resource.
+88% Resource.
 Cost of Internal Audit.
 Manage the costs of the team within agreed budget.
 N/A. Achieved.